 Should we be concerned?
-Are robots set to take over the world?
+Are robots and AI technology set to take over the world?
 To put it simply, no. But by 2028, robots will likely make up a large percentage of our workforce.
 Companies could be run by a single employee with a workforce of robots who can work all day, every day, with no concerns about robots rights or wellbeing.

 It may seem like something from a sci-fi film, but we are not actually that far away from this reality.

 In fact, it has been estimated that 44 per cent of jobs in the UK economy could feasibly be automated.
 That means 13.7 million people could be replaced by a robot.
 Northern Ireland is one of the regions predicted to be most at risk.

 Automation already plays a large role in our everyday lives – from our mobile phones to online banking and smart home assistants like Amazon’s Alexa, a raft of processes and everyday tasks are being made easier, more efficient and more interlinked than ever before.

 AI Technology is Transforming Food and Drink Manufacturing

 Robotic technology is quietly transforming a number of the world’s key industries too, not least the world of food and drink manufacturing.

 A recent study suggests nine out of 10 food processing and packaging companies are already using robotics and predicts that the falling cost of collaborative robots will drive further adoption companies seek to eliminate down time and improve reliability of product quality.

 And consulting firm Accenture recently predicted that companies in the UK food and drink sector could unlock as much as £56 billion in value over the next decade by taking advantage of digital technologies such as robotics and real-time data analysis.

 In the last year Danske Bank has supported food companies like Gilfresh, Finnebrogue Artisan and Mash Direct with multi-million pound investments to replace legacy production systems.
 These new investments are based on automation, robotics and supporting enterprise resource planning (ERP) software.